 5. Easing General Parts Manufacture

 3D printers can improve efficiency at the general parts manufacture stage.
 “Where you’ll see 3D printing [techniques become popular sooner] is where there are opportunities to use the benefits of additive to fold components together.
 You might have an assembly of six or seven automotive parts that can now be combined in a single printed part.
 You’re saving assembly time and cost even if the individual part might be more expensive,” Edman said.
-By consolidating parts, 3D printing methods can also help decrease weight and improve fuel efficiency.
+By consolidating parts, 3D printing processes can also help decrease weight and improve fuel efficiency.

 The breadth of materials offered through 3D printing is starting to meet the mechanical requirements of different components of a vehicle.
 As additive methods reach cost parity with traditional methods (e.g., molding, die-casting), it will make more sense from a productive and financial point of view to incorporate 3D printing further into general parts manufacture.